maroafenogho/unfold_dash/TRADEOFFS.md

 # ⚖️ Trade-offs & Design Decisions

-This document outlines the key trade-offs made during the development of the **Biometrics Dashboard**, explaining the reasoning behind each major technical and design choice.
+This document outlines the key trade-offs made during the development of the **Unfold Dashboard**, explaining the reasoning behind each major technical and design choice.
 The goal was to maintain a clean architecture, responsive performance, and developer-friendly maintainability — while staying lightweight and scalable.

 ---